wtsi-hgi/IYG/README.md

 ###Javascript Encryption
 IYG Web is distributed with a series of Javascript files inside the encrypt/ directory, check the headers of these files for license information.
-Note the ambiguous reference to "the BSD License" at encrypt/sha1.js:6 refers to the Modified BSD License.
+<br />Note the ambiguous reference to "the BSD License" at encrypt/sha1.js:6 refers to the Modified BSD License.

 ###IE Upgrade Warning
 IYG Web is distributed with "ie6-upgrade-warning", which is made available under the MIT License.

 ##Copyright
 Copyright &copy; 2012 Genome Research Ltd.